george-hawkins/arf-drone/windows-vm.md

 Once you've installed VirtualBox you just need to unzip the Windows VM download, this produces an OVA file which you should double click - this will start VirtualBox and cause it to automatically install the new VM.

+Note: the native MacOS `unzip` can't handle the zip format Microsoft is using for these VMs - you need to use `p7zip` (if you're using [Homebrew](https://brew.sh/) you just install it with `brew install p7zip`), see this [SO answer](https://superuser.com/a/626731/238591) for more details.

 Once installed start the VM - when up and running for the first time just leave it alone for a few minutes and it will automatically activate itself (it also encouraged me to upgrade OneDrive - which I did, it did not then force me to log in to any related cloud service).

 The VM is already setup with VirtualBox [guest additions](https://www.virtualbox.org/manual/ch04.html) so there's no need to install these.